nbogojevic/homeassistant-midea-air-appliances-lan/README.md

-This is a custom component for Home assistant that adds support for Midea dehumidifier appliances via the local area network.
+This custom component for Home assistant adds support for Midea dehumidifier appliances via the local area network.

-# midea-dehumidifier-lan
+# homeassistant-midea-dehumidifier-lan
 Home Assistant custom component for controlling Midea dehumidiferes on local network

 ## Installation instruction

 ### HACS
 Add this repository as custom integration repository to HACS.

 ### Manual
 1. Update Home Assistant to version 2021.12 or newer